vjekoart/retrovizor/Readme.md

         * Favicons
         * Transitions
         * Assets optimization and download
+            * Check if there's Julia Mono variable font and if browser support is good
         * SEO and accessibility (don't forget about meta tag for bar color)
         * Basic background color, font color, and font family; alongside some basic positioning should be placed in the `index.html` file
 * Phase 8: content fine-tune